oicr-gsi/req-system-docs/source/signout.rst

 If the correction involves non-PHI, both PHI and non-PHI, or if the report has not yet been signed out, the report will be rescinded and sent back to the Accessioner for review.
 After Accessioner and Laboratory review and revision of the draft report, an email notification will be sent to the Sign Out user with the subject “A draft clinical report is ready for review” and the requisition will change to status “Draft Report Ready for Review”.
 A revised (if necessary) draft genomic and QC report will be available for review.
 Note, previous draft genomic and QC reports are available for review in the requisition case history.

-Follow instructions in Reviewing and Accepting/Rejecting a Draft Clinical Report (Sign Out).
+Follow instructions in :ref:`review-draft`.
 Prior requisition versions may be reviewed in requisition case history.

 PHI Change Requests
 -------------------